On The War Memorial Trail…..CWGC Volunteer At Cape Traverse Community Cemetery

 Harry Robinson was born July 9, 1881 in Augustine Cove, the son of Thomas Robinson and Sarah Campbell.
 One of the few soldiers listed on the Cenotaph who had been married, Harry was a widower.
 He’d lost his daughter Merilla in 1911, and his wife Clara Wadman in 1912.
 A carpenter before his official enlistment on April 28, 1916, Harry was sent to Valcartier, Quebec for training, where he unfortunately contracted blood poisoning from a cellulitis infection.

 An obituary in the July 1, 1916 Agriculturalist explained that “The body arrived by the Northumberland on Thursday evening, accompanied by Pte.
 John Howatt.
 The deceased became ill last Saturday and died on Tuesday morning.
 The case is a particularly sad one as the deceased was the only support of a widowed mother, Mrs. Thos.
 Robinson, of Augustine Cove.
 He was a widower, without children, and was about thirty-five years old.”
-Pte Howatt was John Goodwill Howatt, also of Augustine Cove, whose story was told in an earlier blog posting.
+Pte Howatt was John Goodwill HOWATT, also of Augustine Cove, whose story was told in an earlier blog posting.
 (See The Archive Photo That Put A Face To A Name)Harry is buried in the Tryon People’s Cemetery in Tryon.

 Grave of Harry Robinson and family cairn at Tryon People’s cemetery in Tryon.
 (Photo credits: Pieter Valkenburg)

 Unfortunately, Pieter has not been able to find photos of either of these two men.
-If you have information or photos to share on Leigh Hunt Cameron or Harry Robinson, please send an email to dariadv@yahoo.ca or comment on this blog.
+If you have information or photos to share on Leigh Hunt Cameron or Harry Robinson, please send an email to memorialtrail@gmail.com or comment on this blog.
+UPDATE: A photo of Harry Robinson was received in February 2025.

 © Daria Valkenburg